dcxSt/ising-lib/README.md

 https://user-images.githubusercontent.com/21654151/156935828-114c918a-d309-42ed-81c6-7f76f75c0f62.mov

 Below is a plot of the nearest-neighbour correlations with temperature.
+The transparent-green dots are data-points (i.e. samples), the blue crosses is the mean (i.e. the best guess estimate) and the red errorbar is 1 sigma of uncertainty in the mean.
+The below plot was generated for a 25x25 lattice grid and took about 3 minutes to run on my mac air (M1) (no gpu).

 ![Plot of Nearest Neighbor correlation against Temperature](https://github.com/dcxSt/ising-lib/blob/main/example/correlation_with_nn/data/plot_76temps_nn_corr.png?raw=true)